-Column 1 - 4% effective from first full pay period falling on or after date Agreement made through a 'yes' vote.
-Column 2 - 2.5 % effective from first full pay period falling on or after 1 April 2018.
+Column 3 - 3.5% effective from first full pay period falling on or after 1 July 2025.

+Column 4 - 3.5% effective from first full pay period falling on or after 1 July 2026.

-- Column 3 2.5% effective from first full pay period falling on or after 1 April 2019. - 20.2 Allowances for the duration of this Agreement shall be paid in accordance with Schedule 2, Allowances. - 20.3 Notwithstanding, at no time shall the wages within this Agreement fall beneath those prescribed by the relevant legislation and relevant Modern Award.
+- 20.2 Allowances for the duration of this Agreement shall be paid in accordance with Schedule 2, Allowances. - 20.3 Notwithstanding, at no time shall the wages within this Agreement fall beneath those prescribed by the relevant legislation and relevant Modern Award, and the employer will always pay at least 10 cents over and above the relevant Modern Award rate. - 20.4 The employer agrees to pass on fully funded increases to wages to relevant staff in accordance with the Aged Care Work Value Case (ACWVC).
+This is in addition to the pay rises detailed in clauses 20.1, 20.2 and 20.3.